- Quebec law

 Ava has lived and worked in many parts of the world, including London, Tokyo and Villars-sur-Ollon in the Swiss Alps.
 A longtime magazine editor and writer before returning to law school in 2003, Ava has written about many of her adventures, including motorcycling in Europe and Chile, cycling in Bulgaria, and (trying to) golf in Hawaii.
 She is the former Executive Editor of enRoute magazine and has worked with many respected organizations such as CBC, CJAD, Quebecor, and Aiglon College.

 Ava also creates copy for several well-known ad agencies, including CloudRaker, DentsuBos and bleublancrouge.
-She is a consultant/editor for the AI company ROSS Intelligence and writes mostly about pop culture, technology and the law for Canadian Lawyer, The National, among others.
+She is a consultant for the e-service company Lexop and writes mostly about pop culture, technology and the law for Canadian Lawyer, The National, among others.

 Ava has won several awards, including the Leon Levinson Prize from McGill University’s Faculty of Law, a National Magazine Award Merit Prize, a Canada Council Award for writing and a Gold Kenneth R Wilson Award.
 She is a frequent judge for the National Media Awards Foundation.